 What This Class Covers

-Week One: Overcoming the Fear
+Week One: Overcoming the Enemies: Fear & Doubt

 Students will read essays (TBA in class) and watch videos about fear and the craft of writing personally.
 Students will be given examples of writers who have taken emotional risks in the essays and books they have published.